Organizational behavior: Theories pertaining to organizational structures

 Theories pertaining to organizational structures and dynamics include complexity theory, French and Raven's five bases of power, hybrid organization theory, informal organizational theory, resource dependence theory, and Mintzberg's organigraph.

 Institutional theory

 Systems theory

 The systems framework is also fundamental to organizational theory.
 Organizations are complex, goal-oriented entities.
 Alexander Bogdanov, an early thinker in the field, developed his tectology, a theory widely considered a precursor of Bertalanffy's general systems theory.
 One of the aims of general systems theory was to model human organizations.
 Kurt Lewin, a social psychologist, was influential in developing a systems perspective with regard to organizations.
 He coined the term "systems of ideology," partly based on his frustration with behaviorist psychology, which he believed to be an obstacle to sustainable work in psychology.
 Niklas Luhmann, a sociologist, developed a sociological systems theory.

 Organizational ecology

-Organizational ecology models apply concepts from evolutionary theory to the study of populations of organisations, focusing on birth (founding), growth and change, and death (firm mortality).
+Organizational ecology models apply concepts from evolutionary theory to the study of populations of organizations, focusing on birth (founding), growth and change, and death (firm mortality).
 In this view, organizations are 'selected' based on their fit with their operating environment.